1989–90 Notre Dame Fighting Irish men's basketball team

 The 1989–90 Notre Dame Fighting Irish men's basketball team represented the University of Notre Dame during the 1989-90 college basketball season.
 The Irish were led by head coach Digger Phelps, in his 19th season.
+They finished with an overall record of 16–13.
+Notre Dame received an at large bid to the 1990 NCAA Tournament as a #10 seed.
+In the first round Notre Dame lost to Virginia 75–67.